Conviso-Archives/drone_template/README.md

 end
 ```

-Observe that all plugins should have an "analyse" or a "bulk_analyse" method which receives a issue or a list of issues respectively.
+Observe that all plugins should have an "analyse" method which receives a issue (individual analysis module) or a list of issues (bulk analysis module).

 Each analysis module has a specific session inside the configuration file named with its name.
 For instance the "blacklist_analysis" module has the follow configuration: